UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 ### Inverting judgmentally involutive identifications

-We have an inversion operation on `involutive-Id` that satisfies the judgmental laws
+We have an inversion operation on `involutive-Id` defined by swapping the position of the identifications.
+This operation satisfies the judgmental laws

 - `inv (inv p) ≐ p`, and
-- `inv refl ≐ refl`.
+- `inv reflⁱ ≐ reflⁱ`.

 ```agda
 module _